lweasel/piquant/docs/commands.rst

 * ``--reads-dir``: The parent directory into which directories in which reads will be simulated will be written.
 This directory will be created if it does not already exist (default: output).
 * ``--transcript-gtf``: The path to a GTF formatted file describing the main set of transcripts to be simulated by *FluxSimulator*.
 This GTF file location must be supplied.
 Note that the GTF file should only contain features of feature type "exon", and that every exon feature should specify both "gene_id" and "transcript_id" among its attributes.
 * ``--noise-transcript-gtf``: The path to a GTF formatted file describing a set of transcripts that will be used to simulated background noise.
 This GTF file location needs only be specified if background noise is being simulated (ie. for values of ``--noise-perc`` other than zero); however, in these cases it must be specified.
 The same requirements as to GTF file format apply as above for the option ``--transcript-gtf``.
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
-This directory location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
+This directory location must be supplied.
 * ``--num-molecules``: *FluxSimulator* parameters will be set so that the initial pool of main transcripts contains this many molecules.
 Note that although it depends on this value, the number of fragments in the final library from which reads will be sequenced is also a complicated function of the parameters at each stage of *FluxSimulator*'s sequencing process.
-This parameter should be set high enough that the number of fragments in the final library exceeds the number of reads necessary to give any of the sequencing depths required (default: 30,000,000).
-If the initial number of molecules is not great enought to create the required number of reads, the ``run_simulation.sh`` script will exit with an error.
+This parameter should be set high enough that the number of fragments in the final library exceeds the number of reads necessary to give any of the sequencing depths required.
+If the initial number of molecules is not great enough to create the required number of reads, the ``run_simulation.sh`` script will exit with an error (default: 30,000,000).
-* ``--num-noise-molecules``: *FluxSimulator* parameters will be set so that the initial pool of noise transcripts contains this many molecules; this parameter should be set hight enough that the number of fragments in the final noise simulation library exceeds the number of reads necessary to give any required sequencing depth (default: 2,000,000).
+* ``--num-noise-molecules``: *FluxSimulator* parameters will be set so that the initial pool of noise transcripts contains this many molecules; this parameter should be set high enough that the number of fragments in the final noise simulation library exceeds the number of reads necessary to give any required sequencing depth (default: 2,000,000).
 * ``--nocleanup``: When run, *FluxSimulator* creates a number of large intermediate files.
 Unless ``--nocleanup`` is specified, the ``run_simulation.sh`` Bash script will be constructed so as to delete these intermediate files once read simulation has finished.

 .. _simulate-reads: